krainboltgreene/shogun.gem/README.md

 Changelog
 =========

+  - 6.4.2:
+    - Still had problems with order of loading
   - 6.4.1:
     * The order of the env variables made a difference, now it comes first
   - 6.4.0: